-Communication from school for parents/carers is usually via email, but notices and reminders may also come home with the children or be placed on Tapestry.
+Communication from school for parents/carers is usually via email, but notices and reminders may be placed on Tapestry.

 15. TRANSITION PERIODS

 During the first term in school, in both nursery and Reception, much consideration is given to supporting the children's transition into their new class.
 Activities are carefully planned to promote the building of friendships, practising of routines in the classroom, developing listening skills and concentration skills, positive play and independence.